 A big part of effective social selling is putting your authority on display.
+That's why you need content marketing strategies and ways to promote your blog content.
 No matter what you are selling, your customers want to know that they are working with experts in their craft.
 They want to know that you can not only sell them a solution to their problems but be a trusted confidant that they can turn to when they encounter issues that fall within your expertise.

 But just writing isn’t enough.
 You can write and publish the best blog posts in your industry — but if your audience isn’t seeing them, they aren’t doing you much good when it comes to social selling.
 You must know how to promote a blog post to gain that initial footing.